ErayEroglu/gitfix-v2/README.md

 Open your browser and navigate to <http://localhost:5000>.

 **Important note:** In this project, hosting your application on a public server is strongly recommended.
-QStash requires a publicly accessible server, also handling GitHub OAuth applications on a public server is a better exercise than handling them on the localhost.
+QStash requires a publicly accessible server, so using localhost directly won't work.
 You can use [Vercel Hobby Plan](https://vercel.com/docs/accounts/plans/hobby), it is perfectly fine with our purposes and doesn't require payment or entering billing information.
 You can modify the project according to your needs, however, we suggest you host them on a website.

 ## Backend Architecture